Food irradiation: Gamma irradiation

 Gamma irradiation is produced from the radioisotopes cobalt-60 and caesium-137, which are produced by neutron irradiation of cobalt-59 (the only stable isotope of cobalt) and as a nuclear fission product, respectively.
-Cobalt-60 is the most common source of gamma rays for food irradiation in commercial scale facilities as it is water insoluble and hence has little risk of environmental contamination by leakage into the water systems.
+Cobalt-60 is the most common source of gamma rays for food irradiation in commercial scale facilities as it is water-insoluble and hence has little risk of environmental contamination by leakage into the water systems.
 As for transportation of the radiation source, cobalt-60 is transported in special trucks that prevent release of radiation and meet standards mentioned in the Regulations for Safe Transport of Radioactive Materials of the International Atomic Energy Act.
 The special trucks must meet high safety standards and pass extensive tests to be approved to ship radiation sources.
-Conversely, caesium-137, is water-soluble and poses a risk of environmental contamination.
-Insufficient quantities are available for large scale commercial use as the vast majority of Caesium-137 produced in nuclear reactors is not extracted from spent nuclear fuel.
+Conversely, caesium-137 is water-soluble and poses a risk of environmental contamination.
+Insufficient quantities are available for large-scale commercial use as the vast majority of Caesium-137 produced in nuclear reactors is not extracted from spent nuclear fuel.
 An incident where water-soluble caesium-137 leaked into the source storage pool requiring NRC intervention has led to near elimination of this radioisotope.

-Gamma irradiation is widely used due to its high penetration depth and dose uniformity, allowing for large-scale applications with high through puts.
+Gamma irradiation is widely used due to its high penetration depth and dose uniformity, allowing for large-scale applications with high throughput.
 Additionally, gamma irradiation is significantly less expensive than using an X-ray source.
 In most designs, the radioisotope, contained in stainless steel pencils, is stored in a water-filled storage pool which absorbs the radiation energy when not in use.
 For treatment, the source is lifted out of the storage tank, and product contained in totes is passed around the pencils to achieve required processing.

 Treatment costs vary as a function of dose and facility usage.
 A pallet or tote is typically exposed for several minutes to hours depending on dose.
-Low-dose applications such as disinfestation of fruit range between US$0.01/lbs and US$0.08/lbs while higher-dose applications can cost as much as US$0.20/lbs.
+Low-dose applications such as disinfestation of fruit range between US$0.01/lb and US$0.08/lb while higher-dose applications can cost as much as US$0.20/lb.